n3hifriends/HelloSignUp/README.md

 Hey Reviewer,

 This is Nitin.
+Since Expo being used to develope short and fast application.
+For this assignment purpose I has used the same.
 I have existing functionality/component/theme components that I do use in my regular projects using boilerplate.
 Below are the use case of library in short description